microstijn/PreVirS/README.md

 This section presents the initial idea for simulating the decay and fate of virusses in aquatic environmenments (Loire etc) using the WP data.
 I think representing each genotype (`Norovirus_GI`, `Norovirus_GII.4`, etc) as a separate "substance" with its own decay and adsorption properties will give the best results.

-### Total decay rate for each genotype
+All decay will be summarized as a *total decay rate* for each genotype.
+Depending on the quality of the data we will also create separate categories for adsorbed and free virus particles.
 Decay rate is a combination of base temperature-driven decay and a modifying salinity factor:

 $k_{\text{total}} = k_{\text{dark}}(T) \cdot f(S)$

 - $k_{\text{dark}}(T)$: Temperature-dependent decay rate.
 - f(S): Factor accounting for salinity.

-Depending on the quality of the data we will also create separate categories for adsorbed and free virus particles.

 ### Temperature and genotype-specific decay